booch/presentations/how_to_give_a_presentation/outline.md

   * Tell where you work and what you do.
   * Briefly talk about some of your relevant experience.
 * Start with a Joke
+* Why Give a Presentation?
+  * To share your knowledge.
+  * To learn.
+  * To improve your reputation.
+  * Because somebody has to.
 * Be Prepared
   * Know your audience.
   * Do some research.